 Cheap Web Hosting Guide 2017

 Web hosting has come an incredibly long way over the last few years, with more and more competitors in the market, companies are advertising cheap monthly costs to entice customers to host with them.
 This naturally makes the market cheaper because there’s a lot of competition.
-However, when services are labelled as “cheap web hosting” we often find that there are pitfalls in key features, such as, support, uptime, and more.
+However, when they are labelled as cheap web hosting providers we often find that there are pitfalls in key features, such as, support, uptime, and more.

 Issue #1: Uptime

 Arguably one of the most important features to look for in a web hosting company (cheap or not).
 If your website is down then it means no one can find your website; no one can search for it, or access its URL.
 This means you could potentially be losing out on customers, visitors, sales, and traffic.

 The reason why uptime can affect cheap web hosting providers is simply because they may be loading up far too many websites onto one shared server; more people crammed onto one server means they don’t have to pay out as much for servers.
 This, in turn, causes poor performing servers which reflects badly on your website, equating to a user experience that would be ingrained into your customers’/visitors’ minds deterring them from coming back!

 Ensure you take the time to research into your web hosts’ uptime records before you take up a pricing plan with them.
 No one wants to be left in the situation where their website isn’t accessible, so don’t let it happen to you!

 |Date||Uptime||Downtime||Outages||Avg Response Time|